mattvh/gifnuke/readme.md

 It's high time a certain antiquated image format was nuked from orbit.
 This command helps you convert animations to faster-loading WebM files.
-Modern video formats not only produce much smaller files, which are easily loopable with an HTML `<video>` element, but they load progressively without the "slow mo" effect.
+Modern video formats not only produce much smaller files, which are easily loopable with an HTML `<video>` element, but they also load progressively without the "slow mo" effect.

+Want to see it in action? http://redwallhp.github.io/gifnuke/

     1.7M dealwithit.gif
     94K  dealwithit.webm
+    141K dealwithit.mp4

 # Installation